discretize/discretize-guides/builds/necromancer/power-reaper/index.md

 The given rotation below is meant for a golem-like scenario and has to be adapted based on phase-lengths/exposed/mechanics/the following aspects:

-- Below 25% boss HP: use <Skill name="Executioner's Scythe" /> (Shroud 5).
+- Take into account exposed/impact burst windows!
+- Since most fractal phases are on a faster pace, you might have to use your <Skill name="Soul Spiral" /> (Shroud 4) earlier.
+- <Skill name="Deaths Charge" /> (Shroud 2) deals a decent chunk of its damage at the end of the cast, so it can be beneficial to skip it towards the end of a phase.
 - All shouts require to stand in melee range (240 range) to get their full value.
-- <Skill name="Deaths Charge" /> (Shroud 2) only deals slightly more damage compared to shroud auto-attacks.
-- <Skill name="Infusing Terror" /> (first instance of shroud 3) should always be utilised during shroud to prevent getting interrupted and to reduce the loss of life force from incomming damage for 6s.
+- <Skill name="Infusing Terror" /> (first instance of shroud 3) should always be utilised during shroud to prevent getting interrupted and to reduce the loss of Life Force from incomming damage for 6s.
 Keep in mind that <Skill name="Terrify" /> (second instance of shroud 3) ends the damage mitigation and can interrupt e.g. <Skill name="Soul Spiral" /> (Shroud 4), so be careful to not double cast it by accident.

 #### Below 50% hp

+- <Trait name="Close to Death"/> increases all of your strike damage.
-- <Skill name="Gravedigger"/> (Greatsword 2) has no recharge cooldown anymore
+- <Skill name="Gravedigger"/> (Greatsword 2) has no recharge cooldown anymore.
-- skip <Skill name="Dark Pact"/> (Dagger 3) and Greatsword Auto-Attacks for more Gravdiggers
+- Skip <Skill name="Dark Pact"/> (Dagger 3) and Greatsword Auto-Attacks for more Gravdiggers.
-- only use <Skill name="Death Spiral"/> if you need additional Life Force
+- Only use <Skill name="Death Spiral"/> if you need additional Life Force.
+- Below 25% boss HP <Skill name="Executioner's Scythe" /> (Shroud 5) deals its highest amount of damage.

 ### Rotation